Eugenio Espinosa de los Monteros

 Eugenio Espinosa de los Monteros y Bermejillo (28 October 1880 – 16 February 1954) was a Spanish military officer and diplomat.
 A staff officer, he served as commander of the Superior War School in Madrid on several occasions.
 Following the Spanish coup of July 1936 and subsequent outbreak of the Spanish Civil War, he fled to the Nationalist zone, where he held various political and military posts.
 His forces were the first to enter Madrid at the end of the war.
-During World War II he was ambassador of Spain to Germany, a position he held between 1940 and 1941.
+During World War II he was a Spanish ambassador to Germany, a position he held between 1940 and 1941.

 Biography

 Early years and military career

 Espinosa de los Monteros was born on 28 October 1880, into a family with military tradition.
 He was the son of military officer and ambassador Carlos Espinosa de los Monteros y Sagaseta de Ilurdoz and aristocrat María de los Dolores Bermejillo y García-Menocal.
 Younger brother of Carlos Espinosa de los Monteros y Bermejillo, in his youth he lived and studied in Vienna, where his father was posted as a military attaché to Austria-Hungary.
 There he learned German.
 In 1894 he entered the Toledo Infantry Academy, from which he graduated at the age of 15; he left with his older brother Carlos for Cuba, where they participated in various battles of the Cuban War of Independence, in which they received recognition for their bravery.
 He completed his studies to become a General Staff officer, eventually joining the General Staff Corps.
 He was a gentilhombre de cámara con ejercicio to King Alfonso XIII.

 Espinosa de los Monteros in 1904, on his wedding day.

 In November 1904 he married María del Carmen Dato and Barrenechea, 3rd Duchess of Dato, one of the daughters of politician Eduardo Dato, (Note: Dato served as President of the Council of Ministers (Prime Minister of Spain) on several occasions.) in Madrid; they had offspring.

 He became secretary and director of the Madrid, Zaragoza and Alicante railway (MZA).

 Following the proclamation of the Second Spanish Republic, he rose to the rank of brigadier general on 5 March 1934.
 He was Chief of Staff of the Third Army Inspection.
 On 13 June 1935, he was appointed head of the Superior War School, a position he held until the beginning of the Civil War.